uwerrrr/coin-visualization/README.md

 ## Approach

-- CoinDesk API is chosen because it is a free and easy to use API.
+- CoinCap API is chosen because it is a free and easy to use API.
 - There are several visualization library but I want to practice myself with D3.
 Sample of D3 charts that I learn from is from this [gallery](https://d3-graph-gallery.com/index.html).

 ---